Experience 7 Great Wonders of the Adirondacks for Yourself

-Located in the northeastern section of the park and also known as the Grand Canyon of the Adirondacks, this chasm was cut by the Ausable River through 500 million year old rock.
+Located in the northeastern section of the park, Ausable Chasm is known as the Grand Canyon of the Adirondacks.
+It was cut by the Ausable River through rock that's 500 million years old.
 Here visitors can enjoy hiking the trails, rock climbing, and tubing the river while taking in the impressive vertical faces of the canyon's walls.

 Built in the late 19th century, Camp Santanoni is an Adirondack Great Camp with three distinct building groups set on more than 12,900 acres.
 Originally built and owned by Albany banker, Robert C. Pruyn (1847-1934), this great camp isn't quite traditional: the overall camp design was inspired by Pruyn's early years spent in Japan.
 Many of the buildings are open to the public for tours and the camp features recreational trails and primitive camping locations.

-Not far off I-87 in Pottersville, you'll find the largest natural marble cave entrance in the East at more than 180 feet wide and over 60 feet tall.
+Not far off I-87 in Pottersville, you'll find Natural Stone Bridge & Caves, which boasts the largest natural marble cave entrance in the East.
+The entrance is more than 180 feet wide and over 60 feet tall.
 This cave system was formed by retreating glaciers during the last ice age.
-Visitors can enjoy a self-guided tour or opt for the Summer Adventure Tour allowing them a chance to explore inside the cave.
+Visitors can enjoy a self-guided trail tour or opt for the Summer Adventure Tour and explore inside the cave.

 The largest canoe area in the Northeastern US and the only designated canoe area in New York, St. Regis Canoe Area has over 18,400 acres and 58 bodies of water.
 The fire tower on St. Regis Mountain's summit is visible from much of the water in this area.
 Two popular treks, the Seven Carries and the Nine Carries, traverse multiple ponds, between which you'll need to carry your canoe to the next body of water (carries are also known as portages outside of the region).

-Inaccessible to the public before 2013, OK Slip Falls is one of the tallest waterfalls in the entire Adirondack Park at over 200 feet.
-This half day hike features two overlooks of the falls before you reach their top.
-Catch OK Slip Pond flowing into the Hudson River and even take a rest on some large tree roots.
+Inaccessible to the public before 2013, OK Slip Falls is over 200 feet tall, making it one of the tallest waterfalls in the entire Adirondack Park.
+This half-day hike features two overlooks of the falls before you reach the top.
+Visitors can catch OK Slip Pond flowing into the Hudson River and even take a rest on some large tree roots.

 Photo Credit: Kyle Oleson